 Jasmine Mahmoud is Assistant Professor in Theatre History and Performance Studies at the University of Washington.
 A performance historian, her work engages the Pacific Northwest arts sector, racial equity, and cultural policy.
 Jasmine has worked as a musician, theater artist, arts critic, and as a TeenTix Mentor and Teaching Artist.
 She serves as Board Vice President of On the Boards.
 She earned her PhD in Performance Studies from Northwestern University, MA in Arts Politics from NYU, and BA in Government from Harvard College.
 (Appointed July 2020 to July 2023)

 Tisa Matheson is a member of the Nez Perce Tribe and is originally from Lenore, Idaho.
 She has an MLIS from San Jose State University specializing in cultural records.
 She has been the American Indian Collection Curator at the NW Museum and Arts Center in Spokane since 2001.
 Tisa is dynamic and thoughtful, a champion of native arts and heritage.
-(First appointed July 2022.)
+(Appointed July 2022)

 Terry Morgan’s Modern Enterprises is one of the most successful minority owned event Production Companies in Washington State.
 He has been serving clients since 1979 providing talent, production and technical services for cities, corporate clients, and civic occasions.
 He has a long history of performing arts presenting and performance, as well being immersed in the state’s creative economy as an active participant.
-(First appointed July 2022.)
+(Appointed July 2022)

 Catherine brings to ArtsWA her diverse background in dance, theatre, film and architecture and design.
 Currently the Executive Director at Velocity Dance Center in Seattle, she has supported the arts by serving as a grants’ panelist for ArtsWA and facilitator for the Seattle Office of Arts and Culture.
 She also serves on the board of Khambatta Dance Company and is a King Street Station Advisor.
 Previously the Program Manager for Arts and Development at 501 Commons, she consulted with arts and other non-profit organizations to increase their organizational capacity.
 (Appointed July 2020 to July 2023)